danidiaz/effectiviwonder/README.md

 The capabilities are named.

-See the "tests.hs" file in the repo for some exmaples.
+See the "tests.hs" file in the repo for some examples.

 ## How to add a new capability?